The Best Trail Runners for Thru-Hiking in 2023

 - Topo Ultraventure Pro (Most Versatile Trail Runner)

-- Hoka ONE ONE Challenger ATR (Best Medium-Cushion Trail Runner)
+- Hoka ONE ONE Challenger (Best Medium-Cushion Trail Runner)

 - La Sportiva Wildcat (Best Budget Trail Runner)